Lynching of African-American veterans after World War I: Reaction to returning veterans

 Historically, when a war is over, those who served are lauded for their heroism and patriotism.
 However, that has not always been the case for American soldiers of African descent.
-African American soldiers who served in World War 1 were treated worse before, during, and after the war than any other group of American soldiers.
+African American soldiers who served in World War I were treated worse before, during, and after the war than any other group of American soldiers.

 During a homecoming celebration for African-American veterans of World War I in Norfolk, Virginia a race riot broke out on July 21, 1919.
 At least two people were killed and three others were injured.
 City officials had to call in the Marines and Navy personnel to restore order.

 On August 16, 1917, Senator James K. Vardaman of Mississippi spoke of his fear of black veterans returning to the South, as he viewed that it would "inevitably lead to disaster."
 To the American South, the use of black soldiers in the military was a threat, not a virtue.
 "Impress the negro with the fact that he is defending the flag, inflate his untutored soul with military airs, teach him that it is his duty to keep the emblem of the Nation flying triumphantly in the air," and, the senator cautioned, "it is but a short step to the conclusion that his political rights must be respected."

 Often violence broke out between serving members of the military.
 In both the Bisbee Riot (July 3, 1919) and the New London riots of 1919 active African-American service members were attacked by white mobs or white military units.